schmonz/junit-greencently/README.md

 within the last (say) 30 seconds, your pre-commit hook can avoid running them again.
 And if they weren't green that recently, well, _that's_ why you have a pre-commit hook: not to annoy you, but to help you do what you meant to do.

-Optimize your commit flow.
-Run your tests once and only once with When All Tests Were Green.
+Optimize your development flow.
+All tests green?
+Commit now, quickly, with When All Tests Were Green.

 ## How to try it